 The whole passenger process has changed and continues to evolve.
 There is now an expectation on airports and airlines to provide passengers with multi-channel self-service and accessible capabilities (i.e. web, kiosk, mobile phone, auto check-in, self-tagging, self-bag drop, self-boarding, etc.).
 At the same time, there is a need to maintain infrastructure to continue to provide full service options for some passengers.

-The CUWG developed the following vision in order to have a more flexible infrastructure and improve the customer experience.
+The CUG developed the following vision in order to have a more flexible infrastructure and improve the customer experience.

 By 2020, common use will provide flexibility of choice to deploy services based on interfaces adhering to industry standards.